Visiting Disney World in 2026 - Tower of Terror in Hollywood Studios | Magic in the Planning

 Epcot Festival of the Arts | magicintheplanning.comJanuary

 • Weather: Prepare to wear layers!
-January tends to be a dryer month in the parks, but the weather can be unpredictable.
+January tends to be a drier month in the parks, but the weather can be unpredictable.
 The average high is 72 degrees, and the low is typically around 51 degrees.

 • Crowds: New Year’s, Martin Luther King, Jr. Day, and the Walt Disney World Marathon weekend tend to be busier times for Walt Disney World.
 If you’re visiting in January to avoid the crowds, you may want to consider avoiding these weekends.